Role

 From these interviews and supporting secondary research, I was able to synthesize my findings into 3 major insights:

-Tools need to be accessible
+Certain tools need to be more accessible

-AI should reduce guesswork
+AI should reduce the guesswork

 Data analysis is time-consuming